 Planning your studies

-To study for the Postgraduate Diploma in Science and Society you must normally hold an honours degree in science, or other relevant honours degree related to the modules of this qualification.
+To study for the Postgraduate Diploma in Science and Society you must normally hold a UK honours degree (or equivalent qualification) in science, or other relevant honours degree related to this qualification.
 Relevant honours degrees include communications, museum or media studies, science education, or qualifications in the history, philosophy or sociology of science.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of your study or experience.
 Your case will be referred to the MSc in Science Admissions Panel.
-For further advice, email the postgraduate science team.
+For further advice, email the Science Postgraduate Team.

 There is a time limit for completing this diploma.
 In order to claim this qualification you must have completed the required 120 credits by 31 December 2016.
-However, you will need to complete this diploma within a shorter period if you wish to proceed to the MSc in Science and Society (F48), which is only available until 31 December 2017; or the MSc in Science (F12), which has a seven-year time limit for completion.
-You may study the modules in any order.
+If you are intending to study for the MSc in Science and Society (F48) however, please note that you will need to complete this diploma by November 2016, as F48 is only available until 31 December 2017.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 40 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.